GabrielDSousa/spend-analyzer/README.md

     - file: Name of the file that the transaction came, if exists;
     - type: If was debit, credit, or extra
     - bank: The bank where the transaction came
-    - [wip] start: On the format Y-m-d, Get all transactions after this date;
+    - start: On the format Y-m-d, Get all transactions after this date;
-    - [wip] start: On the format Y-m-d, Get all transactions before this date;
+    - until: On the format Y-m-d, Get all transactions before this date;
-    - [wip] incomes: Get all transactions with positive amount;
+    - incomes: Get all transactions with positive amount;
-    - [wip] expenses: Get all transactions with negative amount;
+    - expenses: Get all transactions with negative amount;

 <b>Responses</b>
 - List of Transactions based on the given filter, list will be paginated.